This first-timers guide to skiing in Queenstown gives you everything you need to know to book the perfect family ski holiday in New Zealand.

 There are two options for the ski bus:

-- The Queenstown Express, which leaves the ski centre in central Queenstown every 30 minutes from 8am-12pm in the morning (or as the bus fills up) and returns from 1.30pm onwards back to Queenstown as it fills up.
+- The Queenstown Ski Bus, which leaves the ski centre in central Queenstown every 30 minutes from 7.30am-12pm in the morning and returns from 1.30pm onwards back to Queenstown as it fills up.
 There are additional buses for Coronet Peak night skiing.

 - The Hotel Pickup bus, which collects from outside many different Queenstown hotels in the morning en route to the mountain and drops you back at your hotel in the afternoon.
 Pick up in the morning is between 7.30am-8am depending on where you are staying and it returns at 2.30pm and 4.15pm every day.